Join Over 60,000 People & Get FREE Weekly Tips in Your Inbox!

 10. Avoid Spam Traps

+No one wants their emails to end up in the spam folder.
 Spam traps are email addresses used by internet service providers (ISPs) and email providers to identify and filter out spam.
+If you send an email to a spam trap, it can result in your email, and possibly your entire domain, being marked as spam.

-Best Practices for Avoiding Spam Traps
+Best Practices for Avoiding Spam Traps:

 • Regularly Clean Your Email List: Remove inactive subscribers and bounced emails from your list regularly.
 This will help ensure that you are only sending emails to valid, engaged subscribers.